Queen City Resiliency Salon

 Come as you are.
 Curiosity and goodwill are the only requirements.

-Why Sovereignty?
+Why Resiliency?

 Modern life depends on systems that are powerful but fragile.